yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Minimize permissions needed to do a task.
 + Minimize technical ramp-up for storage vendors.
 + Be un-opinionated about the underlying object-store.
-+ Use Kubernetes Secrets to inject bucket information into application workflows
++ Use Kubernetes Secrets to inject bucket information into application workflows.
 + Present similar workflows for both _greenfield_  and _brownfield_ bucket provisioning.
 + Present a design that is familiar to CSI storage plugin authors and Kubernetes storage admins.
-+ Operations must be idempotent in order to handle failure recovery.

 ## Non-Goals
 + Define a native _data-plane_ object store API which would greatly improve object store app portability.

 ## Vocabulary
 +  _Brownfield_ - buckets created outside the COSI system but granted access via COSI.
-+ _Bucket_ - A container where objects reside, similar to a POSIX directory.
++ _Bucket_ - A namespace where objects reside, similar to a flat POSIX directory.
 + _BucketClass_ (BC) - A provisioner-namespaced custom resource containing fields defining the provisioner and immutable parameter set(s).
 Referenced by ObjectBucketClaims and populated into the OB.
 Only used for provisioning new buckets.
-+ _Container Object Storage Interface (COSI)_ -  The specification of gRPC data and methods making up the communication protocol between the provisioner and the sidecar.
++ _Container Object Storage Interface (COSI)_ -  The specification of gRPC data and methods making up the communication protocol between the plugin and the sidecar.
 + _COSI Controller_ - A single, centralized controller which manages OBCs, OBs, and Secrets cluster-wide.
 + _Greenfield_ - new buckets dynamically created by a provisioner (plugin).
 + _OB_ (Object Bucket) - A provisioner-namespaced custom resource representing the provisioned bucket and relevant metadata.